TimDettmers/sparse_learning/README.md

 ## Extending the Library

-Some changes to the library are still pending which will enable the easy extension with your own sparse learning algorithm.
-Stay tuned.
+It is easy to extend the library with your own functions for growth, redistribution and pruning.
+See [The Extension Tutorial](https://github.com/TimDettmers/sparse_learning/blob/master/How_to_add_your_own_algorithms.md) for more information about how you can add your own functions.

 [template]: https://timdettmers.com/wp-content/uploads/2019/07/code.png "Generic example usage of sparse learning library."